mindbat/track2-functional/Functional.md

 ## Keywords

-Periodically you'll see something that looks like the following: `:red` ':someKey` these are keywords.
+Periodically you'll see things in Clojure programs that have a colon in front of it: `:red` `:some-key`.
+These are keywords.

 From the Clojure docs:
 `Keywords are symbolic identifiers that evaluate to themselves.